 BarkBox is known for its fun and unique toys for dogs in its subscription boxes, including one for super chewers.
 This 2-in-1 interactive toy is durable and great for more destructive dogs.
 It has a squeaker to entice play, and if/when the dog destroys the first toy, there’s a second toy underneath.
 It’s a pretty novel way to make a toy last longer.

 The Outward Hound Hide-A-Squirrel Dog Toy is every dog’s dream come true.
 This toy includes three squeaky squirrels and a plush tree trunk.
 You can play hide-and-seek with your dog, and the two of you will have a blast.
 The toy comes in various sizes so you can choose the best size for your dog’s breed.

 This interactive food dispensing toy will stimulate your dog to continue to play.
-The toy is available in 3 and 4-inch sizes, and the level of difficulty can be adjusted as your dog learns how to obtain treats faster.
+The toy is available in 3 and 4-inch sizes, and you can adjust the level of difficulty as your dog learns how to obtain treats faster.